sloukit/pydew-valley-uzh-second-study/EXPERIMENT_UTILITY.md

 This table shows how many NPCS will get sick and potentially die when the player is in the "Adherence" scenario (i.e. when most of the ingroup NPCs adhere to the health measures).

-- In ingroup: 9 adhering NPCs, 3 non-adhering NPCs
-- Outgroup: 6 NPCs adhering, and 6 NPCs not adhering.

 | Sick NPCs in ingroup       | Sick NPCs in outgroup      | Dying NPCs in ingroup | Dying NPCs in outgroup | During rounds |
 |----------------------------|----------------------------|-----------------------|------------------------|---------------|
 | 2 non-adhering, 1 adhering | 5 non-adhering, 1 adhering | 1 non-adhering        | 1 non-adhering         | 7, 8 and 9    |